The Science and Benefits of Ice Baths

 The cold is your friend.
-Learn the ever-increasing science and benefits of regular ice baths and what actually happens when you immerse the body in a cold plunge.
+Learn the ever-increasing science and benefits of regular ice baths and what actually happens when you immerse the body in an ice bath.

 Why cold therapy?